What is the average salary in Wake County, NC?

 Program Analyst

 Program Analysts evaluate and improve programs for organizations.
-They analyze data, prepare reports, and recommend changes.
-This role is common in government agencies and non-profits in the area.
+They analyze data, develop reports, and recommend changes.
+They work for government agencies, non-profits, and large corporations.

 Find Program Analyst jobs in Wake County, NC